ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 ### Testing the Function

 There is quite a bit of logic necessary to get a resource name.
-To make sure everything works as expected, you can use the Bicep Testing Framework.
-The blog post [Exploring the awesome Bicep Test Framework](https://rios.engineer/exploring-the-bicep-test-framework-%F0%9F%A7%AA/) explains how to use the framework.
-I'll cover the basics here.
+To make sure everything works as expected, I've written some tests with the Bicep Testing Framework.
+The blog post [Exploring the awesome Bicep Test Framework](https://rios.engineer/exploring-the-bicep-test-framework-%F0%9F%A7%AA/) explains how to use the framework, but I'll cover the basics here.

-This testing framework is still experimental so you'll need to enable it in your Bicep config file.
+Currently, the testing framework is still experimental so you'll need to enable it in your Bicep config file.
 You need to create a [bicepconfig.json](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/bicepconfig.json) and add the following configuration:

 ```json
 {